stompetower/frantic/jobs/README.md

 See the example above:  `046ACH` -> `04774H` -> `047C5H` -> `048ECH` ( = ordered from low to high).
 This is to assure that the right enemies/platforms appear while Franc moves up/down through the Job.

-The last 5 bytes (`000H,0C0H,236,0,0`) are needed to prevent 'random' enemies at the bottom of the Job.
+The last 5 bytes in `stage?.asm` (`000H,0C0H,236,0,0`) are needed to prevent 'random' enemies at the bottom of the Job.